-In January 2020 the IASB issued amendments to IAS 1, Presentation of Financial Statements which is effective for annual periods beginning after January 1, 2023.
+On January 1, 2023, the Company adopted the IASB issued amendments to IAS 1, Presentation of Financial Statements.
 The amendment clarifies the criteria for classifying a liability as non-current if there is the right to defer settlement of the liability for at least 12 months after the reporting period.
-Management will assess the impact of this standard.
+The amendments to IAS 1 will have no material impact on the Company's financial statements.